automationiberia/superadmin/README.md

 The main idea of the flow would be test everything in previous environments before applying it in a productive environment, to avoid errors that lead to loss of service, platform instability, inconsistency, etc.

 In case need it, Git features could be leveraged to rollback a configuration to a specific point in time, or in this case a specific release.
-Git features Tags / Releases will be used to create in the productive branch a "Photo" of the moment in which our configuration is safe to promote it to production.
+Git features Tags / Releases will be used to create in the productive branch a "Snapshot" of the moment in which our configuration is safe to promote it to production.
 In such case that a failure/bug arise in our code/configuration, it could simply be used Tags/Releases, to rollback to that point where the configuration works correctly.

 ## How does it work in a Multi site Active-Passive Architecture?